Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

 ### Vertical Accuracy (Z): KD-Tree Inverse Distance Weighting

 **Logic:** For DEM (DSM/DTM) outputs, the true elevation at a checkpoint's exact coordinate can be read directly from the raster via bilinear sampling.
-For LAS point clouds, there is no continuous surface to sample.
-Only discrete points scattered irregularly in space.
+For LAS point clouds, there is no continuous surface to sample — only discrete points scattered irregularly in space.
 The nearest single point is not necessarily representative, so we instead query the 5 nearest neighbours and weight them by inverse distance.

 ```
 DEFINE sample_las_elevation(point_cloud, checkpoint_coordinate, search_radius):